loganhasson/pushstream-and-ruby/README.md

 `$ cd nginx-1.2.5`

-And configure the build to use the pushstream module:
+And configure the build to use the push stream module:

 `$ ./configure --add-module=../nginx-push-stream-module`